-Cataracts are a vision problem that nearly everyone will face.
-More than half of all North Americans will have had a cataract by the age of 80, so Herzig Eye Institute has developed this guide as a starting point for patients who are concerned about cataracts.
+More than half of all North Americans will have had a cataract by the age of 80.
+Herzig Eye Institute has developed this guide as a starting point for patients who are concerned about cataracts.

-Here you'll find key information to help you, or someone close to you, make an educated decision about your options for cataract treatment.
-Cataract signs and symptoms, risk factors, prevention, surgery, advanced procedures, recovery, and tips for choosing the right surgeon are all included in these pages.
+Here you'll find key information to help you - or someone close to you - make an educated decision about your options for cataract treatment.
+Included in this guide is: cataract signs and symptoms, risk factors, prevention, surgical options and what to expect, advanced procedures, recovery, and tips for choosing the right surgeon.

-Cataract surgery is one of the most frequently performed surgeries in North America and with our technological advances it's quick and virtually pain-free.
+Cataract surgery is one of the most frequently performed surgeries in North America.
+With our technological advances it's quick and virtually painless.

-What is a Cataract?
+What is a cataract?

 A cataract is the clouding of the eye's natural lens, which lies behind the iris and the pupil.
 The lens works much like a camera lens, focusing light onto the retina at the back of the eyes.
-The lens also adjusts the eye's focus, letting us see things clearly both up close and far away.
+The lens also adjusts the eye's focus, letting us see things clearly up close and far away.

-Your lenses are mostly made of water and protein.
-The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.
-But, as we age, some of the protein may clump together and start to cloud a small area of the lens.
-This is a cataract and over time, it will grow larger and cloud more of the lens, making vision more difficult.
+The natural lens is mostly made of water and protein.
+The protein's position keeps the lens clear and lets light pass through it.
+As we age, some of the protein may clump together and start to cloud a small area of the lens.
+This is a cataract.
+Over time, it grows larger and clouds more of the lens, making it difficult to see.

-While early-stage cataracts can be treated with new glasses, magnifiers, or other visual aids, cataracts usually require surgery.
-Ophthalmologists and optometrists can diagnose cataracts and differentiate from other eye problems and confirm the existence and nature of cataracts.
+While early-stage cataracts can be treated with new glasses, magnifiers, or other visual aids, more developed cataracts usually require surgery.
+Ophthalmologists and optometrists can diagnose cataracts and confirm the maturity of the cataract.